keptn/lifecycle-toolkit/docs/content/en/docs/implementing/evaluatemetrics.md

 ## Keptn metric basics

-Keptn metrics are implemented with two CRDs:
+Keptn metrics are implemented with two resources:

 * [KeptnMetric](../yaml-crd-ref/metric.md) --
   define the metric to report